Reforms for Accelerating Non-performing Loans Resolution

 - Experience on public support and private sector options

-The workshop is designed for bank inspectors and senior representatives of regulation and supervision departments at central banks and financial supervisory authorities.
-Representatives at the ministries of finance from financial system directorates, involved in the banking system and its legislation, are also invited to the workshop.
+The workshop was designed for bank inspectors and senior representatives of regulation and supervision departments at central banks and financial supervisory authorities.
+Representatives at the ministries of finance from financial system directorates, involved in the banking system and its legislation, were also invited to the workshop.

 Anne Fröhling, European Central Bank

 Anne Fröhling joined ECB Banking Supervision in 2014.
 As Head of Section she coordinates a Joint Supervisory Team and is thus closely involved in day-to-day supervision.
 In addition, since 2015 she is coordinating the Taskforce on Non-Performing Loans at the European Central Bank which developed the ECB NPL Guideline and Addendum.
 In former positions, Anne worked as project manager for Oliver Wyman and as Stress Test coordinator for the European Insurance and Occupational Pensions Authority (EIOPA).